Zeno and the Stoics

 "An impression is an imprint on the soul" (Diogenes Laertius, Lives of the Philosophers VII.45).

 The impression is a representation of what impressed itself, and it is easy enough to see in a general way what the Stoics mean.
-When someone says "I have the impression that the color of this webpage is white," we have no do not ordinarily find this hard to understand.
+When someone says "I have the impression that the color of this webpage is white," ordinarily we do not find this hard to understand.

-Impressions are not restricted to the sensory impressions.
+Impressions are not restricted to sensory impressions.
 In adults, they arise in thinking too.
-We can have impressions about the future or about what is true in mathematics.
+We can, for example, have them about the future or what is true in mathematics.

-Impressions in adults are such that the adult sees and thinks about things as things, a shade of white as a shade of white, a human being as a human being.
+Impressions in adults are such that the adult thinks about the thing as the thing, a shade of white as a shade of white, a human being as a human being.
 Animals and children do not because they lack reason.
 Their impressions somehow represent in terms of images.

 "[Diocles says that] the Stoics like to give their account of impression and sense perception first, given that the criterion by which the truth of things is known is is generically an impression, and also because the theory of assent and that of cognition and thought, which precedes all the rest, cannot be stated apart from impression" (Diogenes Laertius, Lives of the Philosophers VII.
 49).